jorgego11/ibp-installation/rancher/README.md

 # Installing IBP on Rancher
-The following are the steps I took for getting familiar with Rancher and installing IBP on Kubernetes cluster that was provisioned using Rancher:
+The following are the steps I took for getting familiar with Rancher and installing IBP on it:

 1) A bare-metal system running Ubuntu 18.04.3: